 The #1 Snack to Help Lower Blood Sugar, According to a Dietitian

 Certain foods can affect our blood sugar levels more than others.
 For example, foods high in simple or added sugars like soda, candy and highly processed foods can lead to a sharp increase in blood sugar that quickly burns up and falls just as rapidly.
 Consistent steep spikes and falls of blood glucose can make it harder and harder for the body to produce insulin.
-Without enough insulin, our blood glucose can be dangerously high which can damage cells.
+Without enough insulin, our blood glucose can be dangerously high, damaging cells.
 This is what can lead to type 2 diabetes over time.

-Luckily for all of us, there are several foods that can help you maintain healthy blood sugar levels.
+Luckily for all of us, several foods can help you maintain healthy blood sugar levels.
 But there is one food that stands alone as the best snack for lower blood sugar: nuts.
 Nuts are delicious, nutritious and incredibly versatile as far as snack foods go.
-Plus, they can be stored at room temperature (or in the freezer for longer periods of time) and are great for grab-and-go snacks.
+Plus, they can be stored at room temperature (or in the freezer for longer periods) and are great for grab-and-go snacks.

 Different types of nuts have slightly different nutrition profiles, but there are some health benefits that they all share.
-Nuts are great sources of plant-based protein and are high in healthy fats and fiber, making them super filling.
-Research has found that the combination of healthy fat, protein and fiber in nuts slows down their digestion and stabilizes blood sugar response as a result.
-They are also good sources of vitamins and nutrients like vitamin E, magnesium, zinc, folate, vitamin B6 and more.
-Other studies have found that, even for people who have diabetes, snacking on about two ounces of nuts daily can improve blood sugar control and lower chronic disease risk.
+Nuts are excellent sources of plant-based protein and are high in healthy fats and fiber, making them super filling.
+Research, such as a 2018 study published in Oncotarget, has found that the combination of healthy fat, protein and fiber in nuts slows down their digestion and, as a result, stabilizes blood sugar response.
+Nuts are also good sources of vitamins and nutrients like vitamin E, magnesium, zinc, folate, vitamin B6 and more.
+Other studies have found that even for people who have diabetes, snacking on about two ounces of nuts daily can improve blood sugar control and lower chronic disease risk.